hotwa/LillyMol/docs/Molecule_Tools/minor_changes.md

 the output from `ring_replacement` to this tool in order to explore further variants involving different ring atom arrangements.

-Isostere replacement can be done with the reactions associated with the `molecular_variants` tool - although some of those need to have the reverse transformation also implemented.
-Again, a pipeline of generators can be formed.

-## Numbers
-This tool can generate large numbers of molecules - largely driven by the libraries of fragments specified, as noted previously.
-This is despite the fact that the fragment libraries contained no more than 4 atoms per molecule.

-Again, it is recommended that the output be passed to a synthetic precedent tool to eliminate unlikely atomic arrangements.

 ## Specifics.
 The tool is complex, with a lot of choices made about how it behaves.
 For